 Plant-based teas are chocked full of nutrition and subtle properties that promote good health.

-Further, if you can consume some herbal tea, or green or white tea, on a regular basis, you will immediately feel more balanced and make better food choices for the rest of the day.
+Further, if you can consume some herbal tea, or even green or white tea, on a regular basis, you will immediately feel more balanced and make better food choices for the rest of the day.